arrhenius975/Solar_System_Explorer/README.md

 ## Contributing

 We welcome contributions to improve the Solar System Explorer!
-Fell free to contribute and/or suggest improvements or to report for bugs!
+Fell free to reach out to contribute and/or suggest improvements or to report for bugs!

 ## License